daedon/Fooocus-API-XYZ/README.md

 "myJob_0012_steps_25_base_model_realisticPhotov20_resolution_1024x1024_guidance_scale_3.0_082317"
 ```
 The save_name (image file name) can be configured with saveNameCFG in config.py:
+When `saveNameCFG` is 1 or 2, parameters with more than 1 value will automatically be included in save_name.
+To force the inclusion of a parameter with only one value, terminate the parameter file name with an "_", eg `___seed_`.
 ```
 saveNameCFG = 0: Image file name contains no parameters, only jobName, image # and time stamp. saveNameCFG = 1: Image name contains only the parameter value.